icopy-site/awesome/docs/awesome/free-for-dev.md

   * [Bitwarden](https://bitwarden.com) — The easiest and safest way for individuals, teams, and business organizations to store, share, and sync sensitive data.
   * [Braid](https://www.braidchat.com/) — Chat app designed for teams.
 Free for public access group, unlimited users, history, and integrations. also it provide self-hostable open-source version.
   * [cally.com](https://cally.com/) — Find the perfect time and date for a meeting.
 Simple to use, works great for small and large groups.
-  * [Discord](https://discordapp.com/) — Chat with public/private Rooms & VoIP Service.
+  * [Discord](https://discordapp.com/) — Chat with public/private rooms.
+Markdown text, voice, video, and screen sharing capabilities.
 Free for unlimited users.
   * [evernote.com](https://evernote.com/) — Tool for organizing information.
 Share your notes and work together with others
   * [featurepeek.com](https://featurepeek.com) - Cloud provider-agnostic front-end feature environments with team collaboration tools built-in.
 Works with static and Dockerized front-ends.
 Free for public repositories.
   * [Fibery](https://fibery.io/) — Connected workspace platform.
 Free for single user, up to 2 GB disk space.